List of drugs by year of discovery

 The following is a table of drugs organized by their year of discovery.

 Naturally occurring chemicals in plants, including alkaloids, have been used since pre-history.
 In the modern era, plant-based drugs have been isolated, purified and synthesised anew.
 Synthesis of drugs has led to novel drugs, including those that have not existed before in nature, particularly drugs based on known drugs which have been modified by chemical or biological processes.

 Antiquity

 Prehistory

 Archaeological evidence indicates that the use of medicinal plants dates back to the Paleolithic age.

 4th millennium BCE

 In ancient Egypt, herbs are mentioned in Egyptian medical papyri, depicted in tomb illustrations, or on rare occasions found in medical jars containing trace amounts of herbs.
 Medical recipes from 4000 BCE were for liquid preparations rather than solids.
-In 4th millennium BCE, Soma (drink) and Haoma are named, but is not clear what ingredients were used to prepare them.
+In the 4th millennium BCE, Soma (drink) and Haoma are named, but is not clear what ingredients were used to prepare them.